agorf/fit2gpx/README.md

 Note: Requires Python ≥ 3.8.
 Dependencies (installed automatically): `fitdecode`, `geopy`.

+You can also use Docker:

+    docker run --rm -v path/to/fit/files/:/work fit2gpx *.fit

+The resulting `.gpx` files will be written under `path/to/fit/files/`

 ## Usage

 Convert one or more `.fit` files.
 Each `.gpx` is written next to its input file (same basename):